Back to jobs

 • Proficiency with Microsoft Office tools, including Word, Excel, and Outlook

 Applicants must be legally authorized to work in the United States.
-The company is not able to provide sponsorship for employment visas.
+Premier Automation does not provide sponsorship for employment visas.

 Employment is conditional on passing a background check and drug screening, subject to applicable laws and regulations.